Manibhushan393/StaticWebsiteDemo/README.md

 # StaticWebsiteDemo
-This Static website demo using Html5 , CSS , Bootstrap
+This is a Static website demo using Html5 , CSS , Bootstrap